joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 ![2015-12-19 20_50_10-Home Page - AuthorisationServer ‎- Microsoft Edge.png]({{site.baseurl}}/media/2015-12-19 20_50_10-Home Page - AuthorisationServer ‎- Microsoft Edge.png)

+Now, before we go any further, at the time of typing *OpenIddict* uses the latest nightly builds of ASP.NET.
+As such we need to update our own code to use the nightly builds.

+So, fire up `Command Prompt` and type in:

+`dnvm upgrade -u`

+You should see something similar to this:

 Lovely.
 So far, so Microsoft.
 Now let's start adding the *OpenIddict* stuff.